Face Down (The Red Jumpsuit Apparatus song)

 "Face Down" is a song by American rock band the Red Jumpsuit Apparatus from their debut album, Don't You Fake It (2006).
 Released as the band's debut single, the song peaked at number 24 in the United States and number four in New Zealand.
 It tied 30 Seconds to Mars' "The Kill" as the longest-running song on the US Billboard Modern Rock Tracks chart without reaching number one, at 52 weeks.
 "Face Down" remains the band's most successful single.
 Four versions were released, including an acoustic version.

 It has since been certified quadruple platinum in the US by the Recording Industry Association of America (RIAA) and double platinum in New Zealand by Recorded Music NZ (RMNZ).
 Even though the song never charted in the United Kingdom, it has since been certified gold by the British Phonographic Industry (BPI).

-Background
+Lyrics

-"Face Down" is notable for lyrics that detail suffering from domestic abuse.
+"Face Down" has lyrics that detail suffering from domestic abuse.
 Written by lead singer Ronnie Winter, the song is about the domestic abuse that his mother experienced when he and his brother were children.
+He told Nylon in 2016: "My mom and my dad were both using drugs and alcohol at that time, and, to a degree, domestic violence comes along with it.
+My brothers and I were subjected to it on a daily basis until the wheels fell off, and [we] ended up being adopted by our grandparents.
+We finally had some stability, but for a while, it was fairly dark.
+I was writing about what was relevant to me—something I went through and survived."
+He told Alternative Press the song was "a snippet into [his] life from the age of zero into about nine."

 He has said the "lyrics are deeply personal" and he wanted to "help kids who are in similar situations cope."